Why Do You Have Dandruff with Polycystic Ovarian Syndrome?

 Are you plagued by dandruff that reoccurs with irritating frequency and find it is not reacting to anything you’ve tried to treat it?
 You are not alone!
 Dandruff is one of the markers for PCOS, and although it is not life threatening it can cause a great deal of embarrassment and discomfort.
 Most people attribute their dandruff to simple dry skin and assume a medicated shampoo or hot oil treatment will quickly fix them right up.
 This would usually be the case, but the main cause of dandruff for women with PCOS is slightly more serious than a reaction to dry overheated indoor air.5

-PCOS skin and hair conditions are caused by a disorder called seborrheic dermatitis, which is affected quite strongly by the hormone imbalances prevalent with PCOS.9 This condition manifests in more irritating symptoms than dry skin-related dandruff and is chronic, but it can be treated with medication, herbal remedies, and a little common sense.
+PCOS skin and hair conditions are caused by a disorder called seborrheic dermatitis, which is affected quite strongly by the hormone imbalances prevalent with PCOS.9 This condition manifests in more irritating symptoms than dry skin-related dandruff and is chronic, but it can be healed with food, nutrients, and a little common sense.
 Managing your Polycystic Ovarian Syndrome can also have a positive impact on the severity and frequency of seborrheic dermatitis so make sure you have a successful action plan in place characterized by good diet, regular exercise, and high quality nutritional supplements.5

 Do You Know How You Developed PCOS?